dbrady/robotic_terror/README.md

 Oh, and I guess you could always run `bin/robotic_terror` to see if the game exists yet.

+# Wait, There's Actually Stuff Here

+Assuming you have Ruby and Gosu working, the following scratch doodles
+work:

+* `scratch/clock.rb` Draws an analog clock with sweeping hands.
+Nice.

+* `scratch/flit.rb` Draws a bunch of waypoints, then a ship flits between them.
+Runs fullscreen.
+Has a cool crosshair that you can control with the mouse to drop additional waypoints with.

 # Installation

 ## General